enthalpy change header image

 Internal energy

 Consider for a second a chemical system (reactants and products), it could be a flask filled with say hydrogen and oxygen or a beaker of acid reacting with magnesium ribbon, now consider the fact that all the atoms in this system are moving and so have kinetic energy.
-However the individual atoms consist of electrons which are also moving and will also have kinetic energy.
+However the individual atoms consist of electrons which are also moving and so will also have kinetic energy.
 There will also be potential energy present as a result of the separation of the protons and electrons and we also need to think about potential energy due to all the interactions of the molecules, atoms and sub-atomic particles that make up the system.
 The internal energy of a system (symbol E) is the sum of all the kinetic and potential energy of all the atoms and sub-atomic particles that make up the system.
 Not surprisingly it is not possible to calculate the internal energy (E) of a system, even with the most powerful and advanced computers available today.

 Work